-TORONTO (Reuters) - Canada's main stock index pulled back on Wednesday from a 2-month high the day before, pressured by a plunge in the shares of Home Capital Group Inc and investor worries about Canada's trade relationship with the United States.
+TORONTO (Reuters) - Canada's main stock index pulled back on Wednesday from a 2-month high the day before, pressured by a plunge in the shares of Home Capital Group Inc HCG.TO and investor worries about Canada's trade relationship with the United States.

 The White House is considering a draft executive order to withdraw the United States from the North American Free Trade Agreement, a trade pact with Canada and Mexico, a senior Trump administration official said.

 “I think they’re (investors) being a little cautious about Mr Trump and maybe what he is going to do to Canada,” said John Kinsey, portfolio manager at Caldwell Securities.

 U.S. President Donald Trump has recently ramped up criticism of Canada, saying last week that Ottawa’s protection of its dairy industry was “unfair.”
 This week he ordered 20 percent tariffs on imports of Canadian softwood lumber.

 Home Capital plunged nearly 65.0 percent to C$5.99 after the alternative lender said it would secure a C$2 billion (credit line to shore up its shrinking balance sheet.

 The overall financials group declined 1.3 percent even as the Trump administration proposed slashing business taxes, which could provide a boost to some Canadian banks that have operations in the United States.

 Toronto-Dominion Bank TD.TO fell 1.5 percent to C$65.77.

 Other influential decliners included Burger King and Tim Horton parent Restaurant Brands International QSR.TO, which fell 2.9 percent to C$77.02 despite reporting profit and revenue that beat expectations.